acend/terraform-training/content/en/docs/05/2-meta-arguments.md

 ## Step 1: Missing dependency

 Sometimes Terraform can not imply the dependency between resources explicitly.
-For such cases, a dependency is defines to one or multiple resources or data sources.
+For such cases, a dependency is added to one or multiple resources or data sources.
 Consider the following snippets.

 Create a new file named `main.tf` and add the following content:
 ```terraform